lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 Migration is designed to be zero-downtime.
 All preparatory steps are completed off the critical path, leaving a single irreversible governance vote that flips every prepared seat to delegation at once.

-1. **Deploy and configure contracts (operators)**: each operator deploys its `DelegationContract` via `DelegationFactory.deploy(ownerAddress, hotKey, cooldown)` — the owner being a Safe multisig, fixed for the contract's lifetime (see Owner Immutability in Part 1); the active delegate (its existing hot key) set in the same transaction; and a `cooldown` set according to policy for both Oracle and DSM services.
+1. **Deploy and configure contracts (operators)**: each operator generates a **fresh** delegate hot key (the EOA that holds the seat today is not reused) and deploys its `DelegationContract` via `DelegationFactory.deploy(ownerAddress, newDelegate, cooldown)` — the owner being a Safe multisig, fixed for the contract's lifetime (see Owner Immutability in Part 1); the new delegate set in the same transaction; and a `cooldown` set according to policy for both Oracle and DSM services.
 2. **Publish and verify addresses (operators)**: each operator publishes its `DelegationContract` and owner addresses on the Lido research forum, so the DAO and other operators can verify them ahead of the vote.
-3. **Prepare daemons for rotation (operators)**: each operator stages the delegate key and the `DELEGATION_CONTRACT_ADDRESS` configuration in its Oracle and Council daemons, so they are ready to operate via the delegation contract the moment the seat is reassigned.
-No key material changes, and the daemons keep operating from the hot EOA until the vote lands.
+3. **Prepare daemons for rotation (operators)**: each operator sets `DELEGATION_CONTRACT_ADDRESS` in its Oracle and Council daemons, keeps the current seat key in the primary slot (`MEMBER_PRIV_KEY` / `WALLET_PRIVATE_KEY`) and stages the new delegate key in the second slot (`MEMBER_PRIV_KEY_2` / `WALLET_PRIVATE_KEY_2`), so the daemons are ready to operate via the delegation contract the moment the seat is reassigned.
+The daemons keep operating from the old hot EOA until the vote lands and switch to the new delegate on their own; after the switch is confirmed, the old key is removed from the configuration and deleted.
 4. **Set up monitoring (Lido team)**: the Lido team registers every delegation contract in the monitoring infrastructure and begins watching the owner and delegate addresses for unexpected activity, so anomalies are caught both before and after the seat reassignment.
 5. **Governance vote**: a single DAO vote reassigns each Oracle committee and DSM guardian seat from the operator's hot EOA to its `DelegationContract` address — a `HashConsensus` member update for oracles, a `DepositSecurityModule` guardian replacement for guardians; the pre-configured daemons begin routing through the delegation contract without interruption.